CF in Egypt Episode 4 – Dr. Eman Fouda and Dr.Samya Nasr

 This podcast was produced by JAG in Detroit Podcasts. https://jagindetroit.com/

-For more information on The Bonnell Foundation and how you can help fight CF in Egypt, find us at https://thebonnellfoundation.org/
+For more information on The Bonnell Foundation find us at https://thebonnellfoundation.org/

 The original music in this podcast is performed by Kevin Allan, who happens to have Cystic Fibrosis.
 You can find him on Facebook here: https://www.facebook.com/KevinAllanMusic